krigjo25/webapp-FileSorting-cs/StudentAPI/README.md

 # StudentAPI
-This is an simple API that fetches data from a database and returns it in JSON format.
+a minimal API that fetches data from a database and returns it in JSON format.

 ## Features
 - Reads data from a database.
+- Opens an api page with Swagger UI.

 ## Installation
 How to install the project can be found at the [Root Directory](../)